Harold B. Lee: Service in the LDS Church

 In 1930, Lee was called as president of the LDS Church's Pioneer Stake in Salt Lake City.
 At the time of his setting apart, he was the youngest stake president then serving in the church.

 As the 1929 Great Depression in the United States had left more than half of the stakes' members without jobs, Lee established a stake welfare program to aid members in distress.
 In 1932, the stake organized a Bishop's Storehouse to provide members with basic food necessities.
 In 1936, Lee became managing director of the Church Welfare Program, overseeing the implementation of a churchwide welfare program based on the Pioneer Stake's.
-This program--including Bishop's Storehouses--remains in place to this day.
+This program—including Bishop's Storehouses—remains in place to this day.

 Although he also pursued a political career, he began full-time church service when he was called to the Quorum of the Twelve Apostles in 1941.

 Lee served on a committee to streamline church organization and functions.
 For two decades Lee studied the subject and prepared proposals.
 Lee was the chairman of the Priesthood Correlation Committee under LDS Church president David O. McKay.
 The committee restructured church organization in the 1960s, including labeling the children's and women's organizations as auxiliary to the priesthood organization.

 According to some historians, Hugh B. Brown petitioned McKay to rescind the policy of excluding people of African ancestry from the priesthood.
 However, McKay had not felt spiritual impressions that the time was right to do so.
 Historians observe that Brown continued to seek to reverse the ban "administratively", but Lee was among those who noted that it was a matter of God making his will known through revelation.
 In December 1969, Lee initiated a release to church leaders, signed by Brown and N. Eldon Tanner, both serving as counselors in the First Presidency.
-This release regarded the Church's support for equal opportunities and civil rights, but also indicated that priesthood policy would not change until God revealed it through revelation.
+This release regarded the church's support for equal opportunities and civil rights, but also indicated that priesthood policy would not change until God revealed it through revelation.

 When McKay died in 1970, Joseph Fielding Smith became church president and Lee was called as First Counselor in the First Presidency.
 He continued to gain practical experience for what was expected to be a long presidency of his own, given the fact that he was twenty-four years younger than Smith.
-In 1972, Smith died and Lee became Church president.
-Later that year, Lee organized the Church's Jerusalem Branch and presided over the church's second Area Conference, held in Mexico; and four months prior to his death, presided over the first Area Conference for Germany, Austria, Holland, Italy, Switzerland, France, Belgium, and Spain, held in Munich on August 24-26, 1973.
+In 1972, Smith died and Lee became church president.
+Later that year, Lee organized the church's Jerusalem Branch and presided over its second Area Conference, held in Mexico; and four months prior to his death, presided over the first Area Conference for Germany, Austria, Holland, Italy, Switzerland, France, Belgium, and Spain, held in Munich on August 24–26, 1973.

 Death

 Lee's presidency proved one of the briefest in the history of the church, lasting from July 7, 1972, to Lee's sudden death due to a fatal pulmonary hemorrhage on December 26, 1973, at age 74.
-Lee was buried at Salt Lake City Cemetery.
+Lee was buried at Salt Lake City Cemetery on December 29, 1972.